Kung Pao Chicken

 Olympians may dream of fast finish lines and stirring national anthems.
 But me, after making this authentic kung pao chicken for last week's opening of the summer Olympics, I was dreaming of more kung pao chicken.
 Seriously, I couldn't wait to make it again and so I did, just three days later.

-The recipe comes from the food blog Appetite for China by Diana Kuan, a food writer who is 'eating, traveling and writing her way across China'.
+The recipe comes from the food blog Appetite for China (sorry, no longer online) by Diana Kuan, a food writer who is "eating, traveling and writing her way across China".
 I was taken by the simplifications Diana made to her own recipe, how she made an authentic Chinese dish accessible in my Western kitchen.
 The sauce is a many-layered mahogany, sleek and pungent.
 The chunks of chicken are moist and tender.
 The peanuts add crunch and the fresh green onion adds contrast.
 Here I go again, dreamin' of kung pao chicken ...

 All except two of the ingredients are found in or easily substituted by most Western pantries.
 I found the other two at an international grocery and invested all of $4 for enough for 20-30 kung pao chicken suppers.

 The first was a bag of dried red chilis, about an inch long and hot, though not as hot as feared.
-With the first batch of kung pao chicken, I used only five chilis, with the second, ten -- both dishes were good, one slightly hotter than the other, neither one tongue-burning.
+With the first batch of kung pao chicken, I used only five chilis, with the second (and ever since), ten — both dishes were good, one slightly hotter than the other, neither one tongue-burning.

 The second was whole Sichuan peppercorns, which, turns out, aren't actually peppercorns at all but the outer pod of a fruit.
-(More about Sichuan peppercorns / Sichuan pepper from Wikipedia.)
 Nor are Sichuan peppers marketed in the U.S. as peppercorns, but as fagara or flower pepper (according to Wikipedia) and as dried prickly ash (according to the package from my grocer, who says that it's illegal to import Sichuan peppers into the U.S. so another name is applied).
+UPDATE The American USDA dropped import bans of Sichuan peppers in 2007 so look for Sichuan peppercorns in the Asian section at good grocery stores.

 Since this is a stir-fry, it's important to gather and prep all the ingredients before beginning to cook.
+Other than that, it's flexible time-wise.
 The first time I made the chicken, I collected everything a couple of hours beforehand, then cooked the chicken in about 10 minutes.
-The second time, I prepped and cooked start-to-finish in just 30 minutes and served with Oven-Baked Brown Rice.
+The second time, I prepped and cooked start-to-finish in just 30 minutes and served with Oven-Baked Brown Rice already in the oven.

 The Olympics are exciting enough: think about this chicken for a night gathered round the television, taking in the spectacle.
 Then we can all have our Olympic dreams.